pgailinas/dip-ai-image-detection/docs/04A_Extract_Gradient_Features.md

 ## Processing Workflow

-This notebook executes a structured sequence of steps to extract gradient-based image features:
+This notebook executes a structured sequence of steps:

-1. **Environment Setup and Data Loading**
+1. **Environment Setup and Input Verification**
-   The runtime environment is initialized, required libraries are imported, and training and test metadata are loaded.
+   The runtime environment is initialized, the repository is cloned, Google Drive is mounted, and required inputs are verified.

-2. **Image Access and Preparation**
+2. **Image Extraction (if needed)**
-   Preprocessed images are accessed using metadata references, ensuring consistent input data across all samples.
+   The preprocessed image archive is extracted into the local runtime.
+Images are stored in a **flat directory structure** with no subfolders.

+3. **Metadata Loading**
+   A single subset (`train` or `test`) is loaded based on the `SUBSET_NAME` setting.

+4. **Image Access**
+   Image paths are constructed directly from filenames in metadata.

-3. **Gradient Computation**
+5. **Gradient Computation**
-   Image gradients are computed using spatial derivatives to obtain:
+   Image gradients are computed using Sobel operators to obtain:

    * Gradient magnitude (edge strength)
    * Gradient orientation (edge direction)

-4. **Feature Extraction**
+6. **Feature Extraction**
-   Statistical descriptors are derived from gradient data to capture structural characteristics of each image.
+   Statistical descriptors are derived from gradient data to capture structural characteristics.

-5. **Feature Table Construction**
+7. **Feature Table Construction**
-   Extracted features are combined with metadata to form structured feature tables for both training and test datasets.
+   Extracted features are combined with metadata to form a structured dataset.

-6. **Validation and Output Generation**
+8. **Validation and Output Generation**
-   Feature tables are validated for consistency and completeness, then saved for downstream processing.
+   Feature tables are validated and saved for downstream processing.

 ---